Sermon preached at the Emory United Methodist Church, Virginia, August 19, 2018.

 The diversity we encounter in Christianity is vast.
 And the church strives to be inclusive.
 But during the rainy season, even the Paraná on occasion overflows its banks.
 And that is the way it is with Christianity.
 Historically the church has defined itself not by specifying every aspect of its practices and beliefs but by pointing out when these spill beyond the river’s banks.

-On a very serious note, now, you and I are keenly aware of how our public discourse has turned ugly-side up the last couple of years by racism, abuse, immigration, and other topics.
-There is much fear in our society—and hate.
-That was really my young friend’s concern about Christian hypocrisy, the hatred.
-But let me just say, wherever fear and hate abound, that is not Christianity.
+Maybe you hear some humor in my voice.
+On a serious note, however, you and I are keenly aware of how our public discourse has turned ugly the last couple of years with open racism, abusive and demeaning language.
+There is much fear in our society—and hatred.
+But let me just say as clearly as I can, wherever fear and hate abound, that is not Christianity.
 That is religion in the marshes.

 What are some of the deep-water currents of our faith?
 Certain beliefs are deep water.
 “Confess with your mouth that Jesus is Lord and believe in your heart that he has been raised from the dead, and you will be saved,” St. Paul wrote (Rom.
 10:9).
 In the back of your United Methodist Hymnal you will find several affirmations of faith.
 These creedal statements are short-hand reminders of our foundational beliefs.
 For instance, most of the historical creeds begin with a short affirmation of God as Father and creator of heavens and earth.
 In the fuller version, Christians believe that everything that God created was good; that there exists a brotherhood and sisterhood among all humans that traces back to God’s creation.
 We believe that God made us stewards of creation, responsible for the world’s creatures, gardens, all forms of life, the earth itself.
 God entrusted creation into our care for our generation and future generations.
 We believe that God created us in His image and likeness, providing us with rational minds able to comprehend creation and be creative in our own right, able to love in some measure as God loves, able to discern justice and practice mercy.